wtsi-hgi/yascp/README.md

 As well as assign celltypes, perform integrations, remove ambient RNA and produce publication ready plots
 ![Screenshot 2024-06-02 at 15 20 29](https://github.com/wtsi-hgi/yascp/assets/22347136/fe39d33a-97ec-44a1-9614-55f3585bde4d)

-Developed under the leadership of N.Soranzo and Human Genetics Informatics (HGI), this large-scale single-cell pipeline was originally crafted for the Cardinal project (profiling UKBB and ELGH participants) but is versatile enough for broad scRNA analysis applications.
+Developed by M.Ozols under the leadership of N.Soranzo and Human Genetics Informatics (HGI), this large-scale single-cell pipeline was originally crafted for the Cardinal project (profiling UKBB and GH participants) but is versatile enough for broad scRNA analysis applications.

 Input requires a tsv seperated file [(please read detailed documentation here)](https://github.com/wtsi-hgi/yascp/tree/yascp_docs) with paths and if running in an genotype  additional input is required to be provided in an input.nf file pointing to the vcf location.
 This pipeline is designed to be used any large scale single cell experiments.